|Jean LeLoup & Bob Ponterio

 The sound card in a computer can create sound, process sound from input sources, and send sound to output destinations.
 A sound recorder may capture sound from a microphone (mic in) or from an audio device (line in).
 It is possible to control which source will be used by opening the volume control.
 This utility controls the output or playback volume of a number of devices (microphone, line in, CD audio, midi, wave, etc.).

+In Windows XP the microphone selection looked like the image below.
 By resetting the options/properties from playback to recording, the input source (mic, line in, CD, midi) may be selected.
 If you are recording from a microphone, you may need to check that the mic is selected here, that the mic volume is adequate but not too loud, and, perhaps if needed, that the microphone is boosted (under Advanced properties).
 You have to play with it to see what works for your current recording conditions.

 Pre-Amp: The quality of microphone inputs can vary enormously from one computer to another.
 If you need better quality recording from a microphone, it may be worth investing in a pre-amplifier that will amplify the microphone input.
 This gives you more control over strength of the signal that your computer receives.
 The sound card in your computer probably has a pretty cheap amplifier for the microphone.
-A pre-amp will do a better job boosting the microphone's signal.
+A decent pre-amp will do a better job boosting the microphone's signal.

 Microphones may be unidirectional (best at capturing sound coming from a single direction) or omnidirectional (captures sound coming from all directions).
+Microphones can also be mono or stereo.
+Plugging a mono microphone into a steeo jack may result in unwanted noise on one of the channels.

 Amplified Lavelier mics clipped onto the speaker's clothing have the advantage of getting more of the speaker's voice than background simply because they are close to the speaker.